Downloads Butler

 Folders that remember where files came from.

-Downloads from ChatGPT, GitHub, Yahoo, and other sites can land in source-aware folders, even when the file type is not special.
+Downloads from ChatGPT, GitHub, Yahoo, LinkedIn, PayPal, and other sites can land in source-aware folders, even when the file type is not special.

 Read more about Source-Aware Folders